NOW ACCEPTING APPLICATIONS FOR THE BILINGUAL PROGRAM BEGINNING FALL 2020!

 BILINGUAL ADDED AUTHORIZATION (BLAA): Spanish, French, Korean, and Mandarin

-The Bilingual Authorization: Spanish (BAS) Program prepares teachers for an additional credential endorsement that authorizes the support of English language development, specially designed academic instruction in English and academic content instruction in both English and the language of their bilingual authorization.
+The Bilingual Added Authorization (BLAA) Program prepares teachers for an additional credential endorsement that authorizes the support of English language development, specially designed academic instruction in English and academic content instruction in both English and the target language of their bilingual authorization.

 Additionally, teachers become skilled at administering and interpreting formal and informal assessments, providing benchmarks of English Learners through the use of a diverse selection of data analysis, developing designing curriculum, implementing interventions, utilizing progress monitoring, and creating appropriate learning environments to meet the unique needs of the bilingual student.

-• Current theory and practical application in instructional needs of learners in bilingual settings.
+- Current theory and practical application in the instructional needs of learners in bilingual settings.

-• Researched-based preparation courses aligned to state Bilingual Authorization Program Standards.
+- Researched-based preparation courses aligned to state Bilingual Added Authorization Program Standards.